TexasInstruments/edgeai-tidlrunner/README.md

 <hr>
 <hr>

-### report generation after model compilation
+### Report generation after model compilation

-As consoliated csv report will be generated with the report command.
+A consolidated csv report will be generated with the report command.
 ```
 tidlrunnercli report
 ```